-Many of our products come with the manufacturer’s guarantee (not available when purchased from pet stores or on-line) as well as your assurance that the medications you purchase from your veterinarian are safe and effective and the best price possible.
+Many of our products come with the manufacturer’s guarantee (not available when purchased from pet stores or on-line) and can assure you that the medications you purchase from our clinic are safe, effective and the best price possible.
 We have worked closely with our pharmaceutical manufacturers and suppliers to bring you the most competitive pricing possible.

 Prescription diets are research-based and proven to be effective to aid in the treatment of certain diseases.
 Your veterinarian will determine which formulation is appropriate given your pet's medical condition.
 We offer a money-back guarantee on all our prescription diets.
 If for some reason your pet does not eat their prescribed diet, return it to our office for a refund and your veterinarian will gladly choose a different formulation brand for your pet.